In order to maintain your furnace and keep it functioning properly, we will always recommend annual servicing from a trained HVAC professional.

 Shutting down the System

-Before performing anything like any annual furnace cleaning, always make sure that you switch off the electrical power and the fuel supply.
+For DIY furnace maintenance, before performing anything, always make sure that you switch off the electrical power and the fuel supply.
 You can find the distinctive red power switchplate at the top of the cellar stairs or even near the burner itself, while the fuel shutoff valve would be near the oil tank or on the incoming gas pipe.
 You must see the location of both in case of a future leak or fire.

 Cleaning the Combustion Chamber